matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/withdrawal-delay.md

 2. **Transaction reverted**: a withdrawal may fail to appear on the block explorer if the transaction is reverted due to a conflict or issue with the smart contract that executed the transaction.
 In such cases, the transaction is canceled and it won't be included on the block explorer.

-3. **Wrong address**: If a user mistakenly sends tokens to an incorrect address, the transaction will not be visible on the block explorer, and the tokens will not arrive in the intended recipient's wallet.
+3. **Wrong address**: if a user mistakenly sends tokens to an incorrect address, the transaction will not be visible on the block explorer, and the tokens will not arrive in the intended recipient's wallet.

 ### Transactions in Etherscan